 Examples: When the organization provides outreach directly to families, outreach strategies may include, but are not limited to: telephone calls; mailings; announcements at community programs and events; distributing information packets in places where families naturally congregate (e.g., schools, libraries, and faith-based institutions); and drop-in visits to the home.

-Examples: Other providers that may come in contact with individuals or families in need of services include, but are not limited to: hospitals; prenatal clinics; health departments; schools; departments of family and children's services; and drug courts.
+Examples: Other providers that may come in contact with individuals or families in need of services include, but are not limited to: hospitals; prenatal clinics; health departments; schools; departments of social and human services, including child welfare agencies; mental health and substance use service providers; and drug courts.

 CFD 3.02